CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 To my delight...before the week was up...guess which email had arrived?
 Oh, I was soooo pleased.
 Especially since her recipe is what got me started on this little obsession of mine.
 The only way I can explain this type of behaviour...hormones...my excuse to any strange-like craziness. ;o)

-I took a very careful look at her recipe and decided that the recipe I had concocted with the additional taste of orange and other important tweaks might even have a chance to turn out better in texture and flavour.
+I took a very careful look at her recipe and decided that the recipe I had concocted with the additional taste of orange and other important tweaks might have a chance to turn out better in texture and flavour.
 I also decided to make one quick change about the sugar content...and off I went.

 CITRUS glazed RICOTTA cookies